New Parents

 How much does it cost?

 – Term fees are $60 per term.
 There is a onetime $35 enrollment fee to part-cover personalised uniform items.
-If you have more than one child attend 29 Squadron, you only pay term fees for one!
+If you have more than one child attend Rotorua Air Cadets, you only pay term fees for one!
 Activities throughout the year can attract fees due to activity costs.
 These are not mandatory.
 Opportunities to fundraise for cadet’s activity expenses are available throughout the year.

 Does this mean my child will join the Air Force?
 (Or: Navy, Army)

 – No. Cadets is a civilian organisation.
 It does enjoy support from the New Zealand Defence Force but there is no expectation for your child to join the NZDF.
 That said, approximately one in five cadets choose to make the NZDF their next step in their careers.
-Also, just because they join 29 Squadron doesn’t mean they can only join the Air Force.
-29 Squadron cadets have gone on to join the Royal New Zealand Navy as well as The New Zealand Army.
+Also, just because they join Rotorua Air Cadets doesn’t mean they can only join the Air Force.
+Our cadets have gone on to join the Royal New Zealand Navy as well as The New Zealand Army.
 Often cadets join the unit where most of their friends are.

 How safe is this?